Recipe Overview

 How To Make Homemade Crackers

+Shred cheese.
 Begin by shredding the cheese in your food processor.
 Use the shredding disk.
-Did you know that well-chilled cheese shreds more easily than warm cheese?
+HELPFUL TIP: Well-chilled cheese shreds more easily than warm cheese.

 Pulse the mixture several times.
 Stop when it looks like coarse crumbs.